-Essex Libraries Learning Centres offer a variety of course packages leading to recognised qualifications that can help equip you for today’s job market.
-In many cases these courses are provided free.
+Learning Centres in libraries and local colleges offer learndirect course packages leading to recognised qualifications that can help equip you for today's job market.
+In many cases courses are provided free.

-Typically, courses provide computer-based learning with our friendly qualified tutors on hand to support and guide you.
-Packages can be custom built according to your requirements and might include:
+Courses consist mainly of computer-based learning with friendly and qualified tutors on hand to support and guide you.
+Packages are customised to suit your needs and might include: